 Ulster’s Iain Henderson is an interesting comparison – like De Wee he can play both in the second row and the back row, and plays a similar style in both positions.

-“I’ve playing in the second row for the most part of my career,” De Wee says of his own game,” he added.
+“I’ve been playing in the second row for the most part of my career,” de Wee added.

 Southern Kings will play their #GUINNESPRO14 fixture against @Munsterrugby at Outeniqua Park, George.
 A first international rugby franchise fixture for the historic ground.